multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-cache.md

 ## In memory cache
 In memory cache, available through `InMemoryCacheService`, is used to read and write data from and into the memory storage of your Node.js instance.

-*Note that if you have multiple instances of your application you must sync local cache across all your instances.*
+*Note that if you have multiple instances of your application you must sync the local cache across all your instances.*

-Let's take as an example a ConfigService that loads some non-crucial configuration from the database and can be cached for 10 seconds.
+Let's take as an example a `ConfigService` that loads some non-crucial configuration from the database and can be cached for 10 seconds.

 Usage example:
 ```typescript